 You'll need to decide on a domain name that you would like.
 This choice should be treated as a permanent one, so consider carefully!
 This will also need to be a unique name that no other website uses.
 Your chosen domain should end with .com.

 When you've decided, enter this domain name into the "Domain" field, and re-enter it into the "Domain Again" field to verify, then click the Save button.
 If successful, your chosen Domain should appear underneath the Registered Domains header.
-It may take a short time before you can navigate to this domain on your web browser.

 If your practice already has a third party domain, you have the option to utilize this domain as opposed to purchasing a new domain.
 It is important to note that this option is only available if your pre-existing domain has a feature called SubDomain DNS Delegation.